giantswarm/roadmap/.github/ISSUE_TEMPLATE/turtles-issue-template.md

 ---
-name: Clippy Issue Template
+name: Turtles Issue Template
-about: Issue template for team Clippy
+about: Issue template for team Turtles
 title: ''
-labels: team/clippy
+labels: team/turtles
 assignees: ''

 ---

 ### Motivation
 <!--
-Short summary and what is our Motivation here?
+Short summary and why we should do it?
 -->
 ...